Ushankar-1/Text-games/README.md

 # Text-games
 Short writing-based text games and utilities.
+Java and Python.

 Poem_Generator.py (Python) - From a few selected words, generates a poem from sentences related to those words.
 Incomplete.